ssilvius/website/content/active-listening.md

 ---
 id: aLUdAN
 featured: false
-title: "Active Listening: A Servant Leader's Superpower"
+title: 'Active Listening: A Servant Leader''s Superpower'
-date: 2023-1-1T12:00:00.000Z
+date: 2023-01-01T12:00:00.000Z
+excerpt: >-
-excerpt: In the fast-paced and often chaotic world of business, effective communication is essential for success.
+  In the fast-paced and often chaotic world of business, effective communication is essential for success.
 tags:
   - leadership
   - servant leadership